11 Best Bar Top Epoxy Brands [2026]

 Consider factors like UV resistance, ease of use, and durability.
 Choosing the proper resin will help prevent the resin from going cloudy and other common problems like dimples in resin.

-EcoPoxy is a great choice for bar tops because it offers a durable and high-gloss finish that’s scratch-resistant.
+EcoPoxy is a great choice for bar tops because it has a durable and high-gloss finish that’s scratch-resistant.

 Bar Top Epoxy Brands EcoPoxy

-Its formula is designed to help protect the surface from yellowing over time.
+Its formula is designed to help protect the surface from yellowing over time but do note, that I’ve talked a lot about resin yellowing over time and there’s important things to know about this.
 If you are making a white bar top or lighter colored one, do read up on why epoxy starts to turn yellow.

 This resin has a hard, self-leveling finish that helps protect your bar top from moisture & impact.
 It’s easy to use, with a straightforward 1:1 mixing ratio, making it pretty easy for both beginner resin users and experienced DIYers.